Thelymitra epipactoides

-Thelymitra epipactoides, commonly called the metallic sun orchid, is a species of orchid that is endemic to south-eastern continental Australia.
+Thelymitra epipactoides, commonly known as metallic sun orchid, is a species of orchid that is endemic to south-eastern continental Australia.
 It has a single relatively large, leathery leaf and up to twenty large flowers that range in colour from pink to reddish but have a distinctive arrangement of lobes above the anther.

 Description

 Thelymitra epipactoides is a tuberous, perennial herb with a single fleshy, channelled, linear to lance-shaped, dark green leaf 150-250 mm long and 15-20 mm wide with a reddish base.
 Between five and twenty flowers 30-40 mm wide are arranged on a flowering stem 250-500 mm tall.
 The flowers range in colour from pink to greenish, greyish or pale blue and to orange, reddish or bronze, often with a coppery sheen.
 The sepals and petals are 15-20 mm long and 8-12 mm wide.
 The column is similar in colour to the petals but often paler, 5-7 mm long and 3-3.5 mm wide.
 The lobe on the top of the anther is reddish brown with a yellow tip and more or less flat and strap-like.
 There are two extra yellow-tipped lobes either side of the central lobe and which curve towards each other, often interlocking.
 The side lobes have dense, toothbrush-like tufts of white hairs.

 Flowering occurs from September to November.
 The flowers are insect pollinated and open on warm days.